YuntianChen/TgDLF/README.md

 It uses the ENN algorithm(see [Ensemble Neural Networks (ENN): A gradient-free stochastic method](https://www.sciencedirect.com/science/article/pii/S0893608018303319)) to train an artifical neural network instead of back propogation.

-The codes are also published on Zenodo Doi:10.5281/zenodo.413678.[Zenodo link](https://zenodo.org/account/settings/github/repository/YuntianChen/EnLSTM)
+Notes: The EnLSTM code in this project is in the folder "enn".
+In this project, the word "enn" denotes the EnLSTM algorithm.
+Please refer to [EnLSTM codes](https://github.com/YuntianChen/EnLSTM) for more details.
+Besides, the codes of EnLSTM are also published on Zenodo Doi:10.5281/zenodo.413678.[Zenodo link](https://zenodo.org/account/settings/github/repository/YuntianChen/EnLSTM)

 ## Data Preperation and Model Definition